 Incidents of domestic violence often arise from heated disagreements when emotions run high.
-After both sides have had time to cool down, alleged victims may realize that it was a mistake to call police and express a desire to not have the alleged offenders face criminal charges.
+After both sides have had time to cool down, alleged victims may realize that it was a mistake to call the police and express a desire to prevent the alleged offenders from facing criminal charges.

-When an alleged victim tells the person who was arrested for domestic violence that he or she will not pursue the charges, the alleged offender frequently assumes that this means there will be no criminal case.
-The truth, however, is that once police have filed the charges, only the prosecutor has the power to reduce or dismiss the charges.
+When an alleged victim of domestic violence tells the offender they will not pursue the charges, the alleged offender frequently assumes that this means there will be no criminal case.
+However, the truth is that once the police have filed the charges, only the prosecutor has the power to reduce or dismiss the charges.

 A civil or criminal protection order (frequently referred to as a restraining order) is a court order that directs an alleged offender not to contact or harass an alleged victim.
 Depending on the protection order, an alleged offender may be required to do or not do certain things.

-Temporary protection orders may be issued without the alleged offender, but the alleged offender is allowed to present his or her case at a hearing before a final protection order is issued.
-Protection orders can contain any one of a number of possible injunctions, including required counseling, orders to vacate shared residences, and/or prohibition on possession of any firearms and ammunition.
+Temporary protection orders may be issued without the alleged offender, but the alleged offender is allowed to present their case at a protection order hearing before a final order is issued.
+Protection orders can contain any one of a number of possible injunctions, including required counseling, orders to vacate shared residences, or the prohibition on possession of any firearms and ammunition.

 When a person is arrested for a domestic violence offense, the criminal process can take several weeks or months to play out.
 Generally, these cases will involve the following court appearances:

-- Arraignment — The arraignment is the alleged offender’s first court appearance at which the judge informs the alleged offender of the criminal charges and is given the opportunity to enter his or her initial plea.
+The arraignment is the alleged offender’s first court appearance where the judge informs the alleged offender of the criminal charges and gives them the opportunity to enter their initial plea.
 In a majority of cases, people plead not guilty at this stage of the process.

-- Pre-Trial Hearing — During the pre-trial hearing, the alleged offender’s criminal defense lawyer will be able to utilize discovery to have the prosecutor turn over all evidence in the case.
-The prosecutor and defense attorney may also being pre-trial negotiations relating to a possible reduction the charges, and the defense lawyer could also raise any evidentiary issues.
+During the pre-trial hearing, the alleged offender’s criminal defense lawyer will utilize discovery to have the prosecutor turn over all evidence in the case.
+The prosecutor and defense attorney may also bring pre-trial negotiations relating to a possible reduction of the charges, and the defense lawyer could also raise any evidentiary issues.

-- Trial — If the prosecution and the defense are not able to reach a plea agreement, the case will be set for trial.
-At a criminal trial, the prosecutor and the defense attorney present their cases to a jury that renders a verdict.
+If the prosecution and the defense cannot reach a plea agreement, the case will be set for trial.
+At a criminal trial, the prosecutor and the defense lawyer present their cases to a jury that renders a verdict.

 Every case is different, and not all cases will require all of these steps to achieve a favorable resolution.